Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Experiments

 To further validate the effect of our method, we visualize the feature representations of LyaNet and Zubov-Net on CIFAR-10 under different conditions using t-SNE, including clean samples, Gaussian noise, and FGSM adversarial attacks.

 As shown in Figure \ref{fig:tsne}, Zubov-Net exhibits clearer inter-class separation and more compact intra-class clustering across all settings.
 Under clean data, the boundaries between semantically similar classes (e.g., cats and dogs) are more distinct compared to LyaNet.
-When perturbed by Gaussian noise or FGSM attacks, Zubov-Net maintains better structural integrity of feature clusters, whereas the features of LyaNet become significantly scattered and overlapping.
+When perturbed by Gaussian noise or FGSM attacks, Zubov-Net maintains better structural integrity of feature clusters, while the features of LyaNet become significantly scattered and overlapping.

-These visualizations provide compelling geometric evidence for the success of our paradigm.
+These visualizations provide powerful geometric evidence for the success of our framework.
 The invariant structural integrity under diverse perturbations shows that Zubov-Net appropriately imposes stability conditions, transforming them from a theoretical constraint into an observable geometric property.
-This robustness stems from the synergistic action of our tripartite objective: the consistency loss ensures the PRoA geometry is accurately anchored to the RoA, the classification loss certifies that trajectories remain within these well-defined attraction basins, and the separation loss promotes the clear boundaries among them.
-Crucially, these visuals bridge theory and practice, demonstrating that Zubov-Net's paradigm of actively governing the RoA geometry is the key to reconciling accuracy with robustness.
+This robustness stems from the synergistic action of our tripartite objective: the unified architecture and the Zubov-driven matching mechanism work to align stable attraction basins with decision regions, while the active separation control enhances the margins between them.
+Consequently, perturbed inputs are more likely to remain within the correct, well-separated basin, manifesting as resilient feature clusters in the visualization.
+This provides geometric evidence that learning aligned stability can reconcile discriminative power with robustness.